Katharine N. Harrington

 In her outreach efforts with the Bienvenue New Hampshire initiative, she is keenly interested in developing the visibility for French statewide by celebrating the Franco-American heritage of New Hampshire and in assisting local businesses and tourism providers with French language services to help attract and welcome Québécois visitors to the region.

-She serves as President for the New Hampshire chapter of the American Association of Teachers of French and Secretary of the American Council for Quebec Studies.
+She serves as President for the New Hampshire chapter of the American Association of Teachers of French and President of the American Council for Quebec Studies.